serde-deprecated/rfcs/0001-numerics.md

     /// yields a value of the above struct
     /// FIXME: use associated constant once that's stable fn type_info() -> &'static NumericTypeInfo<Self>;
-    /// yields the number of bits required to hold this value fn num_bits(&self) -> u64;
+    /// yields the number of bits required to hold this *value* fn num_bits(&self) -> u64;
-    /// whether the value is signed
-    fn is_signed(&self) -> bool;
+    /// whether the *value* is smaller than `0` fn is_signed(&self) -> bool;
-    /// whether the value is integral
+    /// whether the *value* is integral
     fn is_integral(&self) -> bool;
     /// yield an f64 representation of the value if that can be done losslessly fn as_f64(&self) -> Option<f64>;